Are you in bed at the moment, awake and looking for help to fall asleep?

 - Cognitive strategies (e.g. replacing fear about not sleeping well with positive feelings)

 This is something you can speak to your doctor about.
-There are also online CBT programs you could consider.
+There are also online CBT courses you could consider.

 3. Tackle stress and anxiety during the day

-For many people, the normal stresses and anxieties of life can cause short-term or even long-term sleep problems.
+For many people, the normal stresses of life can cause short-term or even long-term sleep problems.

 Even if you don’t have chronic insomnia or another sleep disorder, it’s normal for sleep to be affected when life is particularly challenging.
 And major life events and changes can be stressful times.